-These DIY paper flower tutorials will teach you how to create beautiful flowers that will never wilt and die.
+These DIY paper flower tutorials will teach you how to create beautiful flowers that will never wilt.
 These are perfect decorations for parties, backdrops for weddings, bouquets, and even individual flowers that will look great anywhere in your home.

 01 of 11